IBM/watson-document-classifier/README.md

 ## 4. Add the data and configuration file

 #### Add the data and configuration to the notebook

-Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
-From there you can click
+* From the `My Projects > Default` page, Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
-`browse` and add data and configuration files from your computer.

-> Note:  If you don't have your own data and configuration files, you can get our example by cloning this git repo.
-Look in the `data/sample_text.txt` directory for data file and in the `configuration/sample_config.txt`.
-If you use configuration file from your computer, make sure to conform to the JSON structure given in `configuration/sample_config.txt`.
+* Click `browse` and navigate to this repo `watson-document-classifier/data/sample_text.txt`
+* Click `browse` and navigate to this repo `watson-document-classifier/configuration/sample_config.txt`

 ![](doc/source/images/add_file.png)

+> Note:  It is possible to use your own data and configuration files.
+If you use a configuration file from your computer, make sure to conform to the JSON structure given in `configuration/sample_config.txt`.

-#### Fix-up variable names
+#### Fix-up file names for your own data and configuration files

-Once the files have been uploaded into ``DSX-ObjectStore`` you need to update the variables that refer to the data and configuration files in the Jupyter Notebook.
+If you use your own data and configuration files, you will need to update the variables that refer to the data and configuration files in the Jupyter Notebook.

-In the notebook, update the global variables the in cell following `2.3 Global Variables` section.
+In the notebook, update the global variables in the cell following `2.3 Global Variables` section.

-Replace the `sampleTextFileName` with the name of the data file and `sampleConfigFileName` with the configuration file name.
+Replace the `sampleTextFileName` with the name of your data file and `sampleConfigFileName` with your configuration file name.

 ![](doc/source/images/update_variables.png)